cockpit-project/cockpit/doc/protocol.md

     {
         "add-match": {
+            "name": "org.the.Name",
             "path": "/the/path",
             "interface": "org.Interface",
             "member": "SignalName",
             "arg0": "first argument",
         }
     }

+If the "name" field is omitted, it will be populated from the "open" message.
+If no "name" was specified in the "open" message, then DBus messages from any bus name will be matched.

 To unsubscribe from DBus signals, use the "remove-match" message.
 If a match was added more than once, it must be removed the same number of